The-Sam-Hill/Excel-Data-Analysis-Practice/README.md

 # Excel-Data-Analysis-Practice
 This repository contains problems completed from multiple tests using different Excel functions, tables, and graphs.
 In this Repo, I plan to practice different skills and refine my story-telling and documentation through data exploration in Excel and by using markdown files like this on GitHub.
-The three different test I will be using will cover these topics:
+The three different tests I will be using will cover these topics:

 * Spreadsheet Functions to Organize Data
 * Introduction to Filtering, Pivot Tables, and Charts